marph91/jimmy/readme.md

 jimmy path/to/folder --clear-notes

 # import a clipto export
-jimmy clipto_backup_240401_105154.json --app clipto
+jimmy clipto_backup_240401_105154.json --format clipto

 # import a Google Keep export
-jimmy takeout-20240401T160516Z-001.zip --app google_keep
+jimmy takeout-20240401T160516Z-001.zip --format google_keep
 ```

 After importing, the notes should be available in a new Joplin notebook named like `YYYY-MM-DD HH:MM:SS - Import`.

 ## Supported Formats

+### Text Formats

 - Every format that is supported by pandoc.
 Some formats may need some tweaking, though.
 - txt
 - [asciidoc](https://docs.asciidoctor.org/asciidoc/latest/) (requires [asciidoctor](https://asciidoctor.org/) installed and in path)

-## Supported Apps

-There are many more apps supported implicitly if they export text files to a folder.
-Just specify the folder and try the import (see [usage](#usage)).
+These formats are covered by the default export.
+No additional flag is needed.
+Each file is imported as a note (if conversion was successful).
+Each folder will be a notebook.
+You can import single files or a folder recursively.
+For example a folder of markdown and asciidoc files.

+### Bundled formats

+A single file or folder, encoded in a specific format.
+For example a zip file exported from Google Keep.

+Covered by the parameter `--format internal_app_name`.

 | App | Internal App Name | Export Instructions |
 | --- | --- | --- |